CharlesZ-Chen/AlgorithmLearning/DDIA/Ch5 - Replication.md

 - copy the snapshot to the new follower

 - request all changes since snapshot from the leader
+  - This requires the snapshot is associated with an exact position in the leader's replication log.

 ### Handling Node Outages